ISSA Nutritionist Study Guide

 Large intestine

-The large intestine comes after the small, and it divides up into the colon, rectum, and anus.
-Actual digestion does not really occur here; instead, it works to absorb water and the electrolytes that may be left and then push the chyme to be eliminated from the body.
+The large intestine comes after the small, dividing up into the colon, rectum, and anus.
+Actual digestion does not occur here; instead, it absorbs water and the electrolytes that may be left and then pushes the chyme to be eliminated from the body.

 Accessory Organs

-These are organs that are not directly considered to be part of the digestive system, but they do have some importance in working with it.
+These organs are not directly considered part of the digestive system but are important in working with it.

 Liver

-The largest gland in the body, and it is used to receive blood from the hepatic artery and blood with nutrients from the digestive tract via the hepatic portal vein.
+The largest gland in the body is used to receive blood from the hepatic artery and blood with nutrients from the digestive tract via the hepatic portal vein.

 Gallbladder

-This organ is attached to the liver, and the main role is to store bile to use in digestion.
+This organ is attached to the liver; its main role is storing bile for digestion.
 Bile is formed from water, bile salts, bile pigments, and cholesterol, and this aids us in digesting and absorbing fats.

 Pancreas

-This organ is found behind the stomach, and it is used for its endocrine and exocrine functions within the body.
+This organ is found behind the stomach and used for its endocrine and exocrine functions within the body.
 It has a major role in using many digestive enzymes.